 Risks and Rewards

 Weigh the pros and cons before planting heavenly bamboo.
 Although it performs well, this easy-to-grow plant bears bright red berries that are toxic to many birds.
 Those that survive eating the berries spread seeds through droppings, which can lead to heavenly bamboo popping up where it's not wanted.
 In fact, this evergreen shrub is listed as an invasive species in several southern states.
-It's also shade-tolerant—which means it's capable of invading forests.
-In addition, heavenly bamboo's tough, vigorous roots make it difficult to eradicate once planted.
+It's also shade-tolerant, which means it's capable of invading forests.
+In addition, heavenly bamboo's tough, vigorous roots make it difficult to eradicate once you've planted it.
 Any root segment left behind after the shrub is removed can become a full-blown shrub.

 More Varieties of Heavenly Bamboo

 Dwarf Heavenly Bamboo